-I have fond memories of growing up with simple desserts such as this marmalade treat.
+I have fond memories of growing up with simple desserts such as this marmalade cake.

-Back then there were no fancy frills adorning Mamma’s cakes, nor were any piping skills needed to decorate any of her sweet treats for that matter.
+Then, there were no fancy frills adorning Mamma’s cakes, nor were any piping skills needed to decorate her sweet treats.

-Mamma would carefully cut the cake in half and generously brush the cut sides with a sweet liquor.
-The two halves were then sandwiched together with a velvety jam or home made pastry cream.
+Mamma would cut the cake in half and generously brush the cut sides with sweet liquor.
+Then the two layers were sandwiched together with a velvety jam or homemade pastry cream.
 And that was it!

 Simple.
 Rustic.
 And delicious.